Swat District: Climate

+Airport

+The Saidu Sharif Airport at Kanju is a stone throw from Mingora, adding much to the tourism in the past.
+The runway is situated between Swat River and the Sham Baba mountainous range, with lush green gardens and large trees being added as "charm" to the climate in the area.
+More than 20 km² has been covered strategically, as was proposed during the last Wali's rule and constructed later-on by the Pakistani government.
+The Kanju village has seen an influx of academics in the region and is considered a hub for the Matta and Kabal Tehsils of Swat Valley.

 History

 Ancient

 The Gandhara grave culture that emerged c.
 1400 BCE and lasted until 800 BCE, and named for their distinct funerary practices, was found along the Middle Swat River course.

-Greek
+Swat, then known as Oddiyana, was a major centre of Gandhara civilization.
+The Gandhāra Kingdom, which emerged as an independent entity around 700 BCE, was recognized as a Mahajanapadas (Great Realm).
+Following the Achaemenid conquest of the Indus Valley, the region was incorporated as the satrapy of Gandāra.
 In 327 BCE, Alexander the Great fought his way to Odigram and Barikot and stormed their battlements; in Greek accounts, these towns are identified as Ora and Bazira.
-After the Alexandrian invasion of Swat, and adjacent regions of Buner, control of the wider Gandhara region was handed to Seleucus I Nicator.
+After the Alexandrian invasion of Swat, and adjacent regions of Buner, control of the wider Gandhara region was handedclaimed by Seleucus I Nicator.

-Gandhara

 In 305 BCE, the Mauryan Emperor conquered the wider region from the Greeks, and probably established control of Swat, until their control of the region ceased around 187 BCE.
 It was during the rule of the Mauryan emperor Ashoka that Buddhism was introduced into Swat, and some of the earliest stupas built in the region.

-Following collapse of Mauryan rule, Swat came under control of the Greco-Bactrians, and briefly the Scythians of the Central Asian Steppe.
+Following collapse of Mauryan rule, Swat came under control of the Greco-Bactrians, then the Scythians of the Central Asian Steppe.

 The region of Gandhara (based in the Peshawar valley and the adjacent hilly regions of Swat, Buner, Dir, and Bajaur), broke away from Greco-Bactrian rule to establish their own independence as the Indo-Greek Kingdom.
 Following the death of the most famous Indo-Greek king, Menander I around 140 BCE, the region was overrun by the Indo-Scythians, and then the Persian Parthian Empire around 50 CE.
-The arrival of the Parthians began the long tradition of Greco-Buddhist art, which was a syncretic form of art combining Buddhist imagery with heavy Hellenistic-Greek influences.
-This art form is credited with having the first representations of the Buddha in human form, rather than symbolically.
+The arrival of the Parthians began the long tradition of Greco-Buddhist art.

 The Parthians were ousted from Swat by the Kushans, based in the Peshawar valley.
 Kushan rule began what is considered by many to be the golden age of Gandhara.
 Under the greatest Kushan king, Kanishka, Swat became an important region for the production of Buddhist art, and numerous Buddhists shrines were built in the area.
 As a patron of Mahayana Buddhism, new Buddhists stupas were built and old ones were enlarged.
 The Chinese pilgrim Fa-Hsien, who visited the valley around 403 CE, mentions 500 monasteries.